 Hugh R. Thomas Bridge, Road bridge in Tuscaloosa, United States.

-The structure replaced a 1922 lift bridge and opened in 1974, named after Alabama State Representative Hugh Rowe Thomas who died in 1967.
+The structure replaced a lift bridge from 1922 when it opened in 1974 and was named after Alabama State Representative Hugh Rowe Thomas, who passed away in 1967.
+The new span was built to handle increasing traffic demands between the two sides of the river.

 The bridge represents a lasting memorial to the Thomas family, with Hugh being the son of University of Alabama football coach Frank Thomas.